MetaMask/SIPs/SIPS/sip-14.md

 ## Abstract

-This SIP proposes changes to the snap manifest and new RPC methods that would allow snap developers to request additional permissions dynamically at runtime.
+This SIP proposes changes to the Snap manifest and new RPC methods that would allow Snap developers to request additional permissions dynamically at runtime.
 This proposal outlines some of the details around this feature.

 ## Motivation

 Snaps currently have to request all permissions that they plan to use at install-time.
-This becomes a problem when a snap wants to use many permissions as the installation experience suffers and the user has to either accept all permissions requested or deny the installation.
-This proposal provides an improvement to the experience by letting snaps request permissions at run-time as long as those permissions are statically defined in the manifest at build-time.
+This becomes a problem when a Snap wants to use many permissions as the installation experience suffers and the user has to either accept all permissions requested or deny the installation.
+This proposal provides an improvement to the experience by letting Snaps request permissions at run-time as long as those permissions are statically defined in the manifest at build-time.

 ## Specification